geneontology/devops-deployment-scripts/README.md

 # devops-deployment-scripts

-Provisions an aws instance using terraform and calls ansible-playbook with playbooks specified in the yaml config file.
-See config.yaml.sample.
+Provisions an aws instance using terraform and calls ansible playbooks specified in the yaml config file.
+See `config.yaml.sample`.

 ```
 python3 -m pip install .